 When it hit, the rain lashed at them with shocking ferocity, whipping up leaves and twigs and casting them about like missiles.
-Levi needed no further prompting and began to dash toward the abbey.
+Levi needed no further prompting and dashed towards the abbey.
 He stumbled on, bent double with eyes half closed, darts of rain stinging his skin and penetrating his clothes.
 In no time at all his hair was sopping wet, slick mats of it plastered to his face and neck.
-Ahead of him, Seymour’s tan jacket had changed to a muddy brown, and rivulets of rain streamed off his pack, adding to the deluge that bounced off the road, drenching their shoes and socks.
+Ahead of him Seymour’s tan jacket had changed to a muddy brown and rivulets of rain streamed off his pack, adding to the deluge that bounced off the road, drenching their shoes and socks.

 ‘Flippin’ well wants to be,’ Levi replied.

 Once Levi reached the door he saw that the ancient steps, cold and narrow, coiled upwards out of sight.
 Already, Seymour had disappeared round the first tight bend.
 Levi paused a second, considering the uneven treads.
 Each step was smooth, dished at its leading edge like a pillow after a long night’s sleep.

 Seymour’s voice echoed down to him as though from a great distance.
 ‘C’mon, lad, I don’t wait for sluggards, you know.’